Bring on the camp: Met Gala exhibit explores camp in fashion

 Think Bjork’s famous 2001 “swan dress,” which is in the show, and Gaga’s unforgettable 2010 raw meat dress, which isn’t (it was real meat, after all.)
 But lest you think camp is only artifice and theatricality, flamboyance and a desire to shock, Met curator Andrew Bolton wants you to think again.

-“People are very quick to dismiss camp as being trite, glib, frivolous,” Bolton said in an interview over the weekend as he was putting finishing touches on the exhibit, which will launch Monday evening at the star-studded Met Gala and open its doors to the public on May 9.
+“People are very quick to dismiss camp as being trite, glib, frivolous,” Bolton said in a weekend interview as he was putting finishing touches on the exhibit, which launches Monday evening at the star-studded Met Gala, to be co-chaired by Gaga herself, along with Serena Williams, Harry Styles, Gucci’s Alessandro Michele, and of course Vogue editor Anna Wintour.

 “But it actually has a lot of history, it’s really serious, it’s political — and it’s tragic too, disguised as humor,” he said.

-The exhibit is built around author Susan Sontag’s noted 1964 essay “Notes on Camp,” dedicated to Oscar Wilde, the 19th century poet and playwright.
+The exhibit is built around author Susan Sontag’s 1964 “Notes on ‘Camp,’” a 58-point essay which she dedicated to Oscar Wilde, the 19th century poet and playwright whose camp sensibility is also featured in the show.
 Camp “is not a natural mode of sensibility,” she wrote.
 “The essence ... is its love of the unnatural, of artifice and exaggeration.”

 She also called camp “something of a private code.”
 Bolton notes that in later years, it became mainstream, to the point where it lost much of its subversive meaning.
 Originating in gay culture, it slowly became assimilated into the culture at large along with other parts of gay culture, he says.